pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 * Answer Yes only if you include the CC license in the full text PDFs.
 Please include the URL of an example article in the box in #46.
 * Select the Creative Commons license you will use in:
 Settings > Distribution > Permissions.
 See [Chapter 8: Distribution Settings](https://docs.pkp.sfu.ca/learning-ojs/en/settings-distribution#permissions).
+* If you wish to embed license information for articles, you must add it to all PDF galley files you upload to submissions during the Production stage.

 **46) If yes, Please provide a URL to an example page with embedded licensing information**

+* Enter the URL for a published PDF galley file on your site.

 **47) Does the journal allow reuse and remixing of content in accordance with a Creative Commons license or other type of license with similar conditions (Select 'Other')?** \[**D**\]\[**S**\]